 What you'll like:

-• Mobile-friendly for employees in the field
+• Mobile-friendly design so employees in the field can access HR tools without being at a desk

 What you might not like: